quincysorrentino/Aircraft_Detect/README.md

 My goal was to design a system that closely mirrored how perception systems are built in industry.
 Including model training, running real time inference with hardware limitations, and fusing the results with classical state estimation.

-This project demonstrates a complete **Sense-and-Avoid** architectural pattern:
+This project implements the perception and tracking components commonly used in Sense-and-Avoid systems:
+  - **Model Fine-Tuning**: Custom fine-tuning of the YOLO11n model on domain-specific aerial imagery to improve detection performance and robustness.
-- **Detection:** Optimized YOLO11 inference using ONNX Runtime.
+  - **Detection**: Real-time aircraft detection using optimized YOLO11n inference deployed via ONNX Runtime.
-- **Estimation:** Recursive state estimation via a Kalman Filter to handle occlusions and sensor noise.
+  - **Tracking**: Kalman Filter–based state estimation to maintain stable target tracks under noise and occlusion.
-- **Systems:** A modular C++ framework designed for low-latency execution on edge hardware.
+  - **Systems**: A modular C++ framework designed for low-latency execution and deployment on edge hardware.

 ## Gallery
 <table width="100%">